brugr9/UEPluginVolumeCreator/README.md

 * Category 'Light':
   * Use Temperature: `true`
   * Temperature: `5100.0`
-  * [...]
+    * Info: To provide a good color rendering index  CRI-R9 for red tones in surgical procedures (cp.
+[WaveformLighting]), parameter "Temperature" in Kelvin [K] is used (Use Temperature: `true`) to achieve an adjustable warm or cold white. "*Warmer colors (yellows and reds) appear at lower temperatures, while cooler colors (white and blue) appear at temperatures above 5,000 Kelvin.*" (cp.
+[USAMedicalSurgical]).
+Therefore initially a temperature of `5,000.0` K is set (see also [VivoSurgical]).
+It is up to the game developer to adjust the value accordingly.
   * Intensity Units: `Candelas`
   * Intensity: `100000.0 cd`
-  * [...]
+    * Info: We like to achieve a depth of illumination with a full spot of 100,000 lux at a distance of 1m (cp.
+[USAMedicalSurgical]).
+[UEDoc, Physical Lighting Units] mentiones that *"Candela (cd) is a measure of luminous intensity emitted uniformly across a solid angle of one steradian (sr).
+For example, a light set to 1000 cd would measure 1000 lux at one meter."* Therefore parameter "Intensity" is set to `100,000.0 cd` (Intensity Units: `Candelas`).
+Also *"Note that when the intensity of a light is defined in Candelas, it is unaffected by its cone angle"* (ibid.).
   * Attenuation Radius: `120.0`
+    * Info: To bound the visible influence of the light and save rendering resources, we set parameter "Attenuation Radius" to a value slightly above 1m or 100.0 UE resp., i.e. `120.0` (*"Light Attenuation Radius can have a serious impact on performance, so use larger radius values sparingly"*, cp.
+[UEDoc, Lighting Basics]).
 * Category 'Volume Creator':
   * none

-Notes: By default, the spot light component is set to affect the world (Affects World: `true`) and also casts ray tracing shadows, reflections and global illumination.
-It is up to the game developer to manage these parameters.
-The same applies to source radius and length which define specular highlights on surfaces.

-The Light Source Actor implements interface `BPI_LightSource`.
-A DVR Actor consumes values of a Light Source Actor by calling these interface functions:
+The "Light Source Actor" implements Blueprint interface `BPI_LightSource`.
+A DVR Actor consumes values of a "Light Source Actor" by calling these interface functions:

 * GetWorldLocation (returns: `Vector`)
 * GetWorldRotation (returns: `Rotator`)
 * GetIntensity (returns: `Float`)
 * GetColor (returns: `Linear Color Structure`, from Temperature if used or LightColor otherwise)

+Notes: By default, the "Light Source Actor"s spot light component is set to affect the world (Affects World: `true`) and also casts ray tracing shadows, reflections and global illumination.
+It is up to the game developer to manage these parameters.
+The same applies to source radius and length which define specular highlights on surfaces.

 ![Level Blueprint, SpawnActor Light Source Actor](Docs/BP_LightSource-SpawnActor.png "Level Blueprint, SpawnActor Light Source Actor")<br>*Fig. 4.4.6.3.: Level Blueprint, SpawnActor Light Source Actor*